vahtyah/LeetCodeSolutions/Data Structures/Array/README.md

 [0169.
 Majority Element](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures/Array/0169.%20Majority%20Element): Find the majority element in an array, which appears more than `n / 2` times.

+[1752.
+Check if Array Is Sorted and Rotated](/Data%20Structures%2FArray%2F1752.%20Check%20if%20Array%20Is%20Sorted%20and%20Rotated): Determine if a rotated sorted array is still sorted

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)

 [1267.
 Count Servers that Communicate](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Data%20Structures%2FArray%2F1267.%20Count%20Servers%20that%20Communicate): Count the number of servers that can communicate with at least one other server in a grid.